Grangehill: History

 By 1929, the Grangehill property was subdivided, when a Dr Henry Joseph Windsor is listed as living on the Warry Street corner of the property, in a timber house also designed by Chambers and Ford.
 On the Brunswick Street side of the property is a block of six flats which survive in 1995.
 From 1929, the two flats at Grangehill were let to a Mr Edward Kivas Tully and a PJ Teeley, who remained there until Mrs Adele Magnum is listed as running a boarding house from Grangehill for about two years from 1939.
 According to family history, Grangehill was then used by American soldiers in the Second World War.
 James Raff died in 1939, leaving the house in trust to his nephew, James Cluny Raff.

 In 1949 the property was offered for sale by James Cluny Raff, and passed out of the family who had owned it since 1860.
 The auction notice for this sale notes a substantial wooden cottage on the block, no longer extant.
 The Discalced Carmelite Fathers purchased Grangehill in March 1950, and it has remained their headquarters and retreat centre until 1995.
 The Fathers made alterations to the house between 1965 and 1970.
 These included the demolition of the 1924 kitchen wing, and its replacement with another wing, the removal of the first floor bay windows, and the addition of some interior arch screens.
 A later addition saw the erection of a retreat centre abutting the south east side of the house.
 Subsequently, the Carmelite community in Brisbane met at a number of temporary locations until the Carmelite nuns at Ormiston built a meeting place called Avila on their grounds.

 In 1995, Grangehill was purchased by Ipswich businessman Edwin Stoyle.

+The Stoyle family sold the property in 2023.